yatinsayania/yatinsayania/README.md

 > “You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something — your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life.”
 > — Steve Jobs

+### 💬 Steve Jobs Quote – On innovation and leadership

+> “Innovation distinguishes between a leader and a follower.”
+> — Steve Jobs

+### 💬 Game of Thrones Quote – Tyrion Lannister on pain and defiance

+> “I wish I was the monster you think I am.”
+> — Tyrion Lannister
 ---

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:06B6D4,50:6366F1,100:8B5CF6&height=120&section=footer"/>